syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-custom-stamp-annotations.md

 {% endhighlight %}
 {% endtabs %}

-## How to enable or disable custom stamp annotation interaction?
+## How to lock or unlock the custom stamp annotations?

-The interaction operation can be enabled or disabled for custom stamp annotation alone by setting the `IsLocked` API to `false` or `true` respectively.

-For example, the following code disables the interaction operations for all custom stamp annotations in the PDF.
-But other annotation types can be selected, moved, resized, or removed.
+To lock or unlock all the custom stamp annotation, set the `IsLocked` API to `true` or `false` respectively, and the following sample explains the same.
+But other annotation types can be moved, resized, removed or their attributes can be changed.

 {% tabs %}
 {% highlight c# %}

-//Disable the custom stamp annotation interaction pdfViewerControl.AnnotationSettings.Stamp.IsLocked = true;
+//Disable the custom stamp annotation interaction such as move, resize, remove, and attributes changes. pdfViewerControl.AnnotationSettings.Stamp.IsLocked = true;

 {% endhighlight %}
 {% endtabs %}

-The interaction with custom stamp annotation types will be allowed only if the `SfPdfViewer.AnnotationSettings.IsLocked` API is set to `false`.
-The following code does not allow the interactions with custom stamp annotations, although the `IsLocked` property of the custom stamp annotation is set to `false`.
+Interactions with custom stamp annotation types such as move, resize, remove or attribute changes will be allowed only if the `SfPdfViewer.AnnotationSettings.IsLocked` API is set to `false`.
+The following code prevents the unlocking of the custom stamp annotations, although the `IsLocked` property of the custom stamp annotation is set to `false`.

 {% tabs %}
 {% highlight c# %}

-//Disables the custom stamp annotation interaction, though its 'IsLocked' property is set to ‘false’ pdfViewerControl.AnnotationSettings.IsLocked = true;
+//Disable the custom stamp annotation interaction, though its 'IsLocked' property is set to ‘false’ . pdfViewerControl.AnnotationSettings.IsLocked = true;
 pdfViewerControl.AnnotationSettings.Stamp.IsLocked = false;

+{% endhighlight %}
+{% endtabs %}

+## How to enable or disable the custom stamp annotation selection?

+To enable or disable the custom stamp annotation selection, set the `Constraints` API to `AnnotationConstraints.Selectable` or `~AnnotationConstraints.Selectable` respectively, and the following sample explains the same.
+But other annotation types can be selected, moved, resized, removed or their attributes can be changed.

+{% tabs %}
+{% highlight c# %}

+//Disable the selection of custom stamp annotations. pdfViewerControl.AnnotationSettings.Stamp.Constraints = ~AnnotationConstraints.Selectable;

+{% endhighlight %}
+{% endtabs %}

+Custom stamp annotation selection will be allowed only if the `SfPdfViewer.AnnotationSettings.Constraints` API is set to `AnnotationConstraints.Selectable`.
+The following code prevents the custom stamp annotations selection, even though the `Constraints` property of the custom stamp annotation is set to `AnnotationConstraints.Selectable`.

+{% tabs %}
+{% highlight c# %}

+//Disable the custom stamp annotation selection, though its 'Constraints' property is set to ‘AnnotationConstraints.Selectable’ pdfViewerControl.AnnotationSettings.Constraints= ~AnnotationConstraints.Selectable;
+pdfViewerControl.AnnotationSettings.Stamp.Constraints = AnnotationConstraints.Selectable;

 {% endhighlight %}
 {% endtabs %}

 ## How to retrieve the actual view added as the stamp using the AddStamp method